AklimaRimi/Reptile-Museum/readme.md

   2. For the individual `Type` I have collected `Name` of all species Also their `Scientific Name`, `conservation Status`,`Habitat`,`Found In`, `Color`, `Diet`.
 Using *Wikipedia*,*National Geographic website*, [link](https://www.crocodilesoftheworld.co.uk/conservation/conservation-status/) and *ChatGPT* I ensured, my data is Correct or not.
 All data I have collected manually. `108` Species information is  collected.
   3. According to `Name` I collected Images.
 Basically, I scrape Images from Google photos using `Selenium`.
 Almost 50 images collected for each `Name`.

-# Data Preprocessing and Increase Dataset
+# Data Preprocessing and Image Augmentation

-  As you can see, my dataset is small, and Google Images only has a few images for specific species, I generated more Images based on few images, I use 8 types of `Augmentation`(Rotate,Brightness,Flip etc) to increase this dataset and after all of this my current data size is `45767` .
+  As you can see, my dataset is small, and Google Images only has a few images for specific species, I generated more Images based on few images like `6539` images collected, I use 8 types of `Augmentation`(Rotate,Brightness,Flip etc) to increase this dataset and after all of this my current data size is `45767` .
 [Dataset](https://github.com/AklimaRimi/Reptile-Museum/blob/main/data/final_csv.csv)

 # Model Training
   For the rest of the tasks like training, testing, compression I choose `Fastai` `Pytorch` to get better performance and time effect.

   For training I use 3 types of models, `resnet50`, `resnet34`, `xresnet18deeper`, and I save the best model as `pkl` for future use.

+  Also I did some experiments using `batch size`.
+I used 3 different batch sizes to see if there have any tiny affect on model accuracy.

+  `Batch size` = 16, which made the model training process very slow and low-accurate. <br>  `Batch size` = `32`, made the model training process faster with the highest accuracy. <br>  `Batch size` = 64, it gave the fastest training process but was not as accurate as bs = 32.

 # Final Model Selection
   As I use 3 types of models here is their best results..<br>